jrbourbeau/dagmanager/README.md

+# WARNING: This project is deprecated.
+It has been replaced by the [PyCondor project](https://github.com/jrbourbeau/pycondor)

 # HTCondor DAGMan management

 [HTCondor](https://research.cs.wisc.edu/htcondor/) is a an open-source framework for high throughput computing developed at the University of Wisconsin–Madison.
 One of the most useful features of HTCondor is the Directed Acyclic Graph Manager (DAGMan), a tool for submitting and managing a high volume of interrelated jobs.